All students with a passion for music can find their niche at Union.

-Music at Union is a rich and compelling amalgam of many things, including faculty who are practicing musicians and composers in addition to dedicated teachers and scholars; diverse course offerings and ensembles; a creative and close-knit learning environment; and opportunities for collaboration and personal exploration.
+Music at Union is a rich and compelling amalgam of many things, including faculty who are practicing musicians and composers as well as dedicated teachers and scholars; diverse course offerings and ensembles; a creative and close-knit learning environment; and opportunities for collaboration and personal exploration.

 Field trips to Tanglewood, Broadway, concert halls and other venues enhance classroom analysis and discussions.
-Students are also exposed to diverse perspectives through a variety of lectures, performances, recitals and workshops by visiting musicians.
-There is a variety of faculty-led music groups eager for your participation, including jazz, choral and orchestral groups, a taiko ensemble, an early music ensemble, the Camerata Singers and several a cappella groups.
+Students are also exposed to diverse perspectives through lectures, performances, recitals and workshops by visiting musicians.
+There are many faculty-led music groups eager for your participation, including jazz, choral and orchestral groups, a taiko ensemble, an early music ensemble, the Camerata Singers and several a cappella groups.

 Students of music also will find enriching learning opportunities beyond campus.
 The Union winter break mini-term on the Indonesia island of Bali features, among other things, daily group instruction with master performers in gamelan (Balinese orchestra of gongs and xylophones).